In 2006, the U.S. - China Policy Foundation

 Second row: Ken Okoth, Mark Grazette, Leonard King, Michael Woodring

-on two important tasks.
-First, it provided teachers who teach courses
+focused on two important tasks.
+First, it provided teachers who teach

-on history, art, geography and others relating to China an opportunity
+courses on history, art, geography and others relating to China an

 traditions.
 Second, the workshop sought to stimulate discussions and